simplesourcing/simplesourcing.github.io/pages/docs/overview/design.md

 permalink: design.html
 ---

-With Simple Sourcing you are responsible for defining the domain model for your aggregates, the associated commands and events and the functions for generating these entities.
+With Simple Sourcing you are responsible for defining the domain model for your aggregates, the associated commands and events, and the functions for generating these entities.

 Simple Sourcing provides an [API](api.html) for submitting these commands,